Félix Conde Falcón

 Félix Modesto Conde Falcón (February 28, 1938 – April 4, 1969) was a United States Army soldier and a recipient of the Medal of Honor.
 Born in Juncos, Puerto Rico, he joined the United States Army in April 1963 in Chicago, Illinois.
-He was killed during combat operations in Ap Tan Hoa, South Vietnam, on April 4, 1969.
-He was posthumously awarded the Medal of Honor by President Barack Obama in a March 18, 2014 ceremony in the White House.
-The award comes through the Defense Authorization Act which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.
+Conde was killed during combat operations in Ap Tan Hoa, South Vietnam, on April 4, 1969.
+He was posthumously awarded the Medal of Honor by President Barack Obama at a ceremony in the White House on March 18, 2014.
+The award comes through the Defense Authorization Act, which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War, and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.

 Military awards

 Conde Falcón's military decorations include the following: